api-platform/docs/core/graphql.md

 To prevent traversal attacks, you should ensure that any exposed associations are secured appropriately.
 A traversal attack is where a user can gain unintended access to a resource by querying nested associations, gaining access to a resource that prevents direct access (via the query endpoint).
-For example, a user may be denied using `Query.getUser` to get a user, but is able to assess the user through an association on an object that they do have access to (e.g. `document.createdBy`.)
+For example, a user may be denied using `Query.getUser` to get a user, but is able to access the user through an association on an object that they do have access to (e.g. `document.createdBy`).

 The following example shows how associations can be secured: